Users

 Essential Elements of High-Converting One-Way Video Interview Job Ads

-1. Clear Process Description
+Clear Video Interview Process Description

 Address video screening directly and naturally in your job posting.
 Don't bury this information at the bottom or in fine print.
 Candidates appreciate transparency from the start.